-PROGRAM OPTIONS CREDENTIAL TITLE CREDIT HOURS REQUIRED NOTES Associate of Applied Science Emergency Medical Services- Paramedic/Firefighter 82 Certificate Emergency Medical Services- Paramedic/Firefighter 50 Designed for entry level paramedic/Firefighter position
+PROGRAM OPTIONS CREDENTIAL TITLE CREDIT HOURS REQUIRED NOTES Emergency Medical Services- Paramedic/Firefighter 82 - Certificate Emergency Medical Services- Paramedic/Firefighter 50 Designed for entry level paramedic/Firefighter position

 CONTACT INFORMATION

 CONTACT TITLE NAME Phone E-MAIL LOCATION

-Coordinator David Armstrong 586.286.2188 armstrongd@macomb.edu Center Campus
+Coordinator Daniel Media 586.286.2069 mediad@macomb.edu Center Campus

 The EMT student will learn the role of the Emergency Medical Technician that administers Basic Life Support and takes over care from the Medical First Responders.
-After completing these courses the student will be able to take the Michigan Department of Consumer and Industry EMT state licensing exam.
+After completing these courses the student will be able to take the National Registry licensing exam.
 The student will also obtain the knowledge and skills to staff the sophisticated Advanced Life Support Units and assume care for the patient using appropriate medications and therapy to stabilize the victim of accidents or sudden illness prior to arrival at the hospital.
-Along with the skills and training in the EMT/Paramedic specialty, the Fire Academy enables students to learn at our state-of-the-art Burn Tower the skills that they need to fight fires.

-Additional expenses to be met by the student are; 1) a health history and physical examination including testing for tuberculosis and immunizations for Hepatitis B, Rubella and Rubeola; 2) uniforms; 3) hospitalization insurance as neither the clinical facilities nor the college insures the student against accidents or illness; 4) flu shot; 5) drug screen; and 6) academy costs.
+Additional expenses to be met by the student are; 1) a health history and physical examination including testing for tuberculosis and immunizations or titers for Hepatitis B, Rubella and Rubeola; 2) uniforms; 3) hospitalization insurance as neither the clinical facilities nor the college insures the student against accidents or illness; 4) flu shot; 5) drug screen; and 6) criminal background check.